offby1/pyramid-tinyurl-doodle/README.branch.md

 * [ ] Update the upstart, or systemd, or init.d, or whatever-the-hell-it-is, if needed.
 * [ ] Set up cron job to run `sync-ddb-data`, as above
 * [ ] Again look into replacing `runme.sh` with ["just"](https://just.systems/man/en/)
-* [ ] Tweak gunicorn logging so it puts the actual IP address in the log, not `127.0.0.1`

 ## DONE